Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 ## Render Task

 !!! info
-    The rest of this chapter will assume that readers are familiar with the basics of OpenGL, how to write GLSL shaders, what a shader uniform is, how blending works, and how a linear transform allows use to move a point in 3D space.
+    The rest of this chapter will assume that readers are familiar with the basics of OpenGL, how to write GLSL shaders, what a shader uniform is, how blending works, and how a linear transform allows used to move a point in 3D space.

-    With what we have learned so far in this chapter, we are already well equipped to be able to accomplish most tasks that require the native rendering component, such as displaying static images or rendering shapes.
+    With what we have learned so far in this chapter, we are already well-equipped to be able to accomplish most tasks that require the native rendering component, such as displaying static images or rendering shapes.
 Any information after this point should be considered optional to learn.

-So far, we registered render tasks using `add_render_task!(render_area, RenderTask(shape))`.
+So far, we have registered render tasks using `add_render_task!(render_area, RenderTask(shape))`.
 Sometimes, we will have to deal with [`RenderTask`](@ref) on its own.
 Its constructor has the following signature:

 ```julia
 RenderTask(::Shape ; [shader::Shader, transform::GLTransform, blend_mode::BlendMode])